 Looking for a high-performance helmet with the latest technology?
 The lincoln welding helmet 3350 4C is a serious contender.
-The fourth-generation series of the helmet is the one to get with the X6 headgear the 3350 welding helmet is a joy to wear on those long shifts.
+After 2 years of using this hood, the fourth-generation series of the helmet is the one to get with the X6 headgear the 3350 welding helmet is a joy to wear on those long shifts.

 With Lincoln adding the external grind button, the latest generation of the 3350 4C you won’t be taking it off to switch the grind mode on.
 This will increase arc time and reduce frustration.